top of page

 But school had failed catastrophically to meet my son’s need for safety as a PDAer, and last September we were six months into burnout recovery.

 Six months is the minimum amount of time the unschooling community recommends to “de-school.”
-That is, for a child to just rest & recover from the trauma of being in an environment daily that wasn’t working for them.
+That is, for a child or teen to just rest and recover from the trauma of being in exposed daily to an environment that their body registered as extremely stressful or threatening.

 This September is a totally different story.

-My 6.5yo PPDAer has been out of school now for 18 months.
+My 6.5-year-old PDAer has been out of school now for 18 months.
 He is thriving in radically child-led learning at home, known as “unschooling.”

 Here are 7 glimpses of what unschooling looks like for us.